ChilledFerrum/Python-Projects/Maze Generator and Maze Solver/README.md

 # Maze Generator using Pygame in Python Version (1.0)
 ### 3 maze generation algorithms & 2 maze solving algorithms

-**Description:** <br/>
-  This algorithm contains parameters that are available to the user.
-The parameters allow the user to change the output of the maze generation algorithm.
+**Description:** <br/>This algorithm contains parameters that are available for the user to change.
+The parameters allow the user to change the output of the maze.
 It contains a total of 3 maze generation algorithms and 2 maze solving algorithms.
-The generation algorithms are Iterative-Backtracking or DFS, Breadth-First-Search and Disjoint-sets.
+The generation algorithms are, Iterative-Backtracking based on DFS, Breadth-First-Search and Disjoint-sets.
 The maze solving algorithms are based on the Iterative-backtracking or DFS algorithm and the Breadth-First-Search algorithm. <br/>
   Within the project every algorithm's changes are visualized using pygame.
 Most of the operations and functions are written in the Canvas.py and Maze.py files.
 <br/>
 <br/>